CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/prerequisites.md

 The certificate can be obtained from a Certificate Authority, such as [Let’s Encrypt](<https://letsencrypt.org/>), and must meet the following requirements:

+* Subject field must be in one of the following formats, depending on the certificate type:
+  * Standard certificates must use the standard format (e.g. `CN=host.domain.com`).
-* Subject field must be in a wildcard format, pertaining to the domain of the server (e.g. `CN=*.domain.com`).
+  * Wildcard certificates must use the wildcard format, pertaining to the domain of the server (e.g. `CN=*.domain.com`).
 * Subject alternative names must include any additional host names that should be able to be used to access the API Gateway Service.
 * Certificate file must be in a .PFX file format, with a known password.
 * Certificate file must contain the full chain of certificates.
 * Certificate file must include the private key.

-This file should be placed in a known location on the server where the installation scripts will be run.
+This file should be placed in a known location on the server.
 This location will be required when running the installation script.

 #### TLS Requirements

-There is a set of non-compulsory security measures, recommended to be applied to server, in order to prevent potential attacks that exploit known industry security vulnerabilities.
-This includes disabling all versions of SSL and TLS apart from TLS 1.2.
-And disabling all cipher suites apart from the following:
+There is a set of non-compulsory security measures, recommended to be applied to the server, in order to prevent potential attacks that exploit known industry security vulnerabilities.
+This includes disabling all versions of SSL and TLS apart from TLS 1.2, and disabling all cipher suites apart from the following:

 * TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384
 * TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256

 See [SSL Best Practices][] for a full list of the security changes which will be applied.
-The `Cortex.Innovation.Install.Multiple.SSLBestPractises.ps1` script is provided during installation to apply these security changes to the server.
+The `Cortex.Innovation.Install.SSLBestPractices.ps1` script is provided during installation to apply these security changes to the server.

 ## Additional Web Application Server Requirements